-The federal government has set aside maximum additional funds of CHF 900,000 to cover such cases for the three annual meetings in 2019, 2020 and 2021.
+The federal government has set aside maximum additional funds of CHF 900,000 to cover such cases for the three annual meetings from 2022 to 2024.
 If the additional costs exceed this amount, the extra expenditure will be met by the finance partners according to the ratio set under level 1, unless level 3 comes into play.